ReliableSolus/DarkRP_NetMessage/README.md

 # DarkRP ![run-glualint](https://github.com/FPtje/DarkRP/workflows/run-glualint/badge.svg?branch=master)
 A roleplay gamemode for Garry's Mod.
+This version is rewritten for the net library.

 ## Getting DarkRP
 Please use either git or the workshop.